luttje/filament-user-attributes/README.md

 # Filament User Attributes

-Let your users specify custom attributes for models in Filament.
-This package uses a polymorphic relationship to store the attributes in a JSON column.
+Let your users specify custom attributes for models in Filament, similar to Custom Fields in WordPress.

 ## 🚀 Getting started